srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 55: August 11, 2018
+1. Implemented an algorithm to reverse a sentence.

 ## Day 54: August 10, 2018
 1. Solved coin-change problem.